5anjay-kumar/Input-Output-Angular-Example/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.4.

+## Description

+In this project there is a module Listing have two components one is User-List and other is Add-User In User-List is Parent component & Add-User is Child Child send the data to parent and then parent receive For the Update Parent send the data to child then update the data and send to the parent

+## Project Commands

+run `npm install`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.